 Food That Glows in the Dark?

-Are you looking for food ideas for your glow in the dark or black light party?
+Are you looking for food ideas for your glow-in-the-dark or black-light party?
 Well, the party starts right here.
-Glow in the dark drinks are easy to do.
-But putting together glowing food to serve to party guests is a bit of a challenge.
+Glow-in-the-dark drinks are easy to do.
+But putting together glowing food to serve party guests is a bit of a challenge.

 Never fear, though.
 There are tons of great food suggestions here.

-Below there is a list of edible foods that glow and foods that look very bright under a black light.
-You will also find a recipe for glow in the dark salad and desserts.
+Below is a list of edible foods that glow and foods that look very bright under a black light.
+You will also find a recipe for glow-in-the-dark salad and desserts.
 These food ideas are great for kids, teens, and adult black light parties or anytime you want to serve really cool food.

 - Cooking oil (yellow)

 - Vanilla ice cream (yellow)

 - Yogurt (yellow/pink, the tint will depend on the color of the yogurt)

 - Eggs (in the shell—deep red/dark violet; peeled—bright white/yellow)